Start Printed Page 38108

 (3) Enhance the quality, utility, and clarity of the information to be collected; and

-Estimate of burden: The public reporting burden for this collection of information is estimated to average 0.1667 hours per response.
+Estimate of burden: The public burden for this collection of information is estimated to average 0.15 hour per response.

 All responses to this notice will be summarized and included in the request for OMB approval.
 All comments will also become a matter of public record.